You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 The museum is dedicated to his memory, but it is also a place where you’ll learn about South Sligo’s rich cultural heritage through a variety of interactive touchscreens and audio-visual presentations.

-Making your way toward West Sligo on your County Sligo ultimate road trip, be sure to stop at the Beach Bar in Aughris, a popular thatched bar/restaurant on the edge of Aughris Beach.
+Making your way toward West Sligo, be sure to stop at the Beach Bar in Aughris, a popular thatched bar/restaurant on the edge of Aughris Beach (mentioned above).

 a cottage visiting Sligo

-The Beach Bar in Aughris, Co.
-Sligo is a favorite destination for tourists visiting Sligo and even locals.
+The Beach Bar in Aughris, County Sligo, is a favorite destination for tourists visiting Sligo and locals as well.
 Photo: Barnsley Victor.

 Most of the restaurant’s ingredients are locally sourced.